-The Mount St. Helens Climb is not only a way to empower our climbers, but as a fundraiser, it allows women who are still taking those first steps, during and after treatment, to find their team and return to their best physical and emotional well-being.
-By participating in this climb, you are paying it forward.
-We are excited for you to join us on this year’s climb to the top!
+The Mount St. Helens Climb empowered our climbers, but as a fundraiser, it also allowed women who are still taking those first steps, during and after treatment, to find their team and return to their best physical and emotional well-being.
+Way to go climbers!

 Click on the category to read more details.